-The CHS is now available in Arabic, Bangla, Bahasa Indonesia, English, French, Haitian Crole, Khmer, Korean, Nepali, Spanish, Swahili, Thai, Turkish and Urdu.
+The CHS is now available in Arabic, Bangla, Bahasa Indonesia, English, French, Haitian Creole, Khmer, Korean, Nepali, Portuguese, Spanish, Swahili, Thai, Turkish, Ukrainian and Urdu.
 It was first launched in English in Copenhagen on 12 December 2014.
-The Spanish launch took place in Bogota on 18 February 2015 and was followed by the French launch in Paris on 19 March 2015.

 Organisations are encouraged to translate the CHS into other languages, to help disseminate the document more widely and support humanitarian and development actors around the world.
-Those wishing to do so should first contact firstname.lastname@example.org for more information and approval from the CHS communications team.
+Those wishing to do so should first contact email@example.com for more information and approval from the CHS communications team.